KristianMeier/cvr-krme-v2/README.md

 # Choice of Architecture

 `I have used React with node-sass for the styling.
-This is done to mirror the technology choice in the project I will work on.
+This is done to mirror the technology choice in the project in my internship.
 As a "backend", I have used Local Storage.
 The choice of backend is made to save time, as I barely had time to learn intership-level React and CSS before the front-end internship start date.
 For the static content on the website, I have used one .js file with one object. `